 For example, /dev/random has very good entropy, but poor speed. /dev/urandom has poor entropy and good speed. /dev/arandom on an OpenBSD box has both.
 Lets look at some of the solutions.

-Increase the entropy on a Linux system is quite easy.
-There is a daemon called "rngd" you can use.
+Increasing the entropy on a Linux system is quite easy.
+One solution is a daemon called "rngd".
 It runs in the background and significantly increases the amount of entropy on the system.
 The quality of the data is about the same as what /dev/random would produce, rngd simply make more per second.

 To increase the amount of entropy in /dev/random you can use the program "rngd".
 Install the rpm or deb for your Linux distribution under the name rng-tools.